bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

 </p>
 </figure>

-This figure, on the other hand, shows the *Total Number of Songs in Each Playlist* and our KPI or *Number of New Likes per Minute* which is calculated by dividing new likes to runtime.
+This figure, on the other hand, shows the *Total Number of Songs in Each Playlist* and our KPI or *Number of New Likes per Minute* which is calculated by dividing new likes by runtime.

 From both of the graphs, we can see that after 200 seed playlists, there are diminishing returns.
 New likes stays constant of and consequently, KPI decreases.
 One could argue that Experiment No. 2 has the highest KPI and therefore, it should be selected for the model.
 However, it generates low count of songs.
 I think a playlist with song count between 70 and 100 is better.
 Also greater seed has increased probability of finding more similar playlists.